racksync/hass-addons-n8n/README.md

 1. Install the addon
 2. Start it from the Home Assistant interface
 3. Access n8n through the addon's Web UI
+4. Set up Cloudflared tunnel for webhooks (recommended)
-4. Begin creating your first workflow!
+5. Begin creating your first workflow!

+💡 **Pro Tip**: Set up the Cloudflared tunnel before creating workflows that use webhooks or external triggers.
+This ensures your workflows will have secure, reliable external access from the start.

 ## Resources